 When the glue dried, we started the process of sanding the corners.
 For rounding the inner corners, which was the hardest work, we first cut the glued MDF strip with a sharp chisel.

-Then we sanded them with the sheet orbital sander, with the multitool and in the end with a sheet of sandpaper using a piece of round wooden bar of 20 cm diameter.
+Then we sanded them with the sheet orbital sander, with the multitool, and in the end with a sheet of sandpaper using a piece of the round wooden bar of 20 cm diameter.

 For the outer rounding it was sufficient the belt sander and then the sheet orbital sander.